Generational Development, College Counseling and Beyond

 Senior Strategic Advisor

 Susan Goodkin is a Senior Strategic Advisor at Interface, where she works closely with counselors and students to help shape highly distinctive extracurricular and academic trajectories for the most selective college admissions processes.
-A graduate of Harvard College, Harvard Law School, and Oxford University, where she was named a Rhodes Scholar, Susan brings rare academic breadth and strategic insight to her work with students.
+A graduate of Harvard College, Harvard Law School, and Oxford University, where she was a Rhodes Scholar, Susan brings rare academic breadth and strategic insight to her work with students.

 Her approach focuses on helping students move beyond standard high school credentials by identifying creative, ambitious, and genuinely meaningful ways to pursue their interests.